top of page

 A life-changing friendship

 Whilst I was sorting "cheese", Mum would have a regular appointment with Sarah, who was essentially non-verbal and literally pushed, in her wheelchair, to one side.
 However, there was nothing at all getting in her way intellectually.
-Think Steven Hawking.
-Mum spotted her potential and made her a basic communication board.
+Mum spotted her potential and made her a very basic communication board.
 Sarah learned to point to letters of the alphabet and frequently-used words.
 It was slow, it was hard, but she could communicate.
 O-n-e l-e-t-t-e-r a-t a t-i-m-e.

 I started to spend more time with Sarah.
 It was fun to work out what she was trying to say.
 I enjoyed the process of following her finger with my eyes.
 She did big, jerky movements to begin with, which she gradually brought under control until her finger rested on the required letter.
 Then again, and again.
 It felt kind of magical.
 I’d say something in reply, and we’d begin again.